-The Jewish Federation of Greater Philadelphia neighborhood Keillhot are offering microgrants to organizations looking to host community-wide programs.
+The Jewish Federation of Greater Philadelphia is offering Community microgrants to organizations looking to host community-wide programs.
 These grants aim to support a vibrant, diverse and connected Jewish community in Greater Philadelphia.

 We are interested in a wide array of programming types, including but not limited to: Jewish holiday celebrations, educational opportunities, and service and mitzvah projects.

-All submissions are reviewed by the Jewish Federation Kehillah’s Leadership Team.
-A balanced calendar for each Kehillah will feature a variety of event types, locations, and timings throughout the year.
+All submissions are reviewed by the Jewish Federation Community Engagement Committee.
+A balanced calendar for each neighborhood will feature a variety of event types, locations, and timings throughout the year.

 Grant Amount